nullbleed/pun/README.md

 systemd service that sends an email if your system has pending updates.

-Sends a mail if
+Sends a mail if:

 - last mail was send before last update
-    - new updates after last mail was send
+- there are new updates after last mail was send

 Features